MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/enable-sql-server-managed-backup-to-microsoft-azure.md

 * * *

 > [!NOTE]
-> These steps can also be accomplished using the [Azure Management Portal](https://manage.windowsazure.com/).
+> These steps can also be accomplished using the [Azure portal](https://portal.azure.com/).

 The output will contain either the URL to the container and/or the SAS token.
 The following is an example:

   `https://managedbackupstorage.blob.core.windows.net/backupcontainer?sv=2014-02-14&sr=c&sig=xM2LXVo1Erqp7LxQ%9BxqK9QC6%5Qabcd%9LKjHGnnmQWEsDf%5Q%se=2015-05-14T14%3B93%4V20X&sp=rwdl`

-If the URL is included, seperate it from the SAS token at the question mark (do not include the question mark).
+If the URL is included, separate it from the SAS token at the question mark (do not include the question mark).
 For example, the previous output would result in the following two values.

 |||
 |-|-|